 Use the Hospice search tool to find Florida hospice care in your city.

 You can apply for Original Medicare only by calling or visiting your local Social Security office or by visiting www.SocialSecurity.gov.
-If you’re interested in enrolling in Medicare Advantage plans in Florida or Florida Medicare Supplement plans, you should meet with a benefits advisor who is licensed to sell plans from every major carrier in your area.
+If you’re interested in enrolling in Medicare Advantage plans in Florida or Florida Medicare Supplement plans, you should meet with a licensed agent who can sell plans from multiple carriers in your area.
 That’s where Medicare Plan Finder comes in.
-Our agents are able to sell from every major carrier, so there is no bias when they help you find the plan that truly works for you and your needs.
+We have agents who sell from every major carrier, so there is no bias when they help you find the plan that truly works for you and your needs.

 If you’re enrolling in Florida Medicare for the first time or if you have questions about your existing policy, we can help.
 We can help you find Medicare savings in Florida by figuring out what you are eligible for and then walking you through all of your options.
 If we find that you are already receiving the best possible coverage, we’ll let you know!
 We have your best interest at heart.

 We have agents all throughout the state of Florida itching to help you.
 To set up your free, no-obligation appointment, request a call here or call us at 833-438-3676.